City of Lies: Plot

-In 2015, Los Angeles Times investigative reporter Darius "Jack" Jackson is assigned to write about the murder of the Notorious B.I.G..
-He meets with the retired and disgraced Los Angeles Police Department (LAPD) detective Russell Poole.
+In 2015, Los Angeles Times investigative reporter Darius "Jack" Jackson is assigned to write about the murder of the Notorious B.I.G.
+(Christopher Wallace), and meets with the retired and disgraced Los Angeles Police Department (LAPD) detective Russell Poole.
 In a series of flashbacks, Poole reveals his theory that Death Row Records CEO Suge Knight paid corrupt LAPD officers to murder Wallace and cover it up.

 In 1997, just weeks after the Wallace murder, Poole is tasked with investigating the shooting of off-duty black police officer Kevin Gaines by a white detective, Frank Lyga.
 Poole faces pressure from upper management in relation to the media frenzy involving other recent race-related incidents in Los Angeles, namely the beating of Rodney King and the murder trial of O. J. Simpson.
 During the course of the investigation, Poole learns that Gaines was on Knight's payroll and had Bloods gang affiliation.
 Poole's superior officer, Lieutenant O'Shea, refuses to give credence to this theory and orders Poole to close the Gaines-Lyga shooting.
 Lyga is exonerated but faces a civil suit, with the Gaines family being represented by attorney Johnnie Cochran.
 Poole confirms from an undercover FBI agent the connection between Knight and Gaines, and he is transferred to the Robbery-Homicide Division to investigate the Wallace murder.

 Poole and his partner Fred Miller obtain the names of suspects including David Mack, another LAPD officer in Knight's employ, as well as Nation of Islam member Amir Muhammad and Blood member Wardell Fouse.
 Poole learns Mack worked security for Wallace and has also been recently tied to a bank robbery.
 Mack is arrested but does not give up any information related to Wallace's death.
 Poole begins investigating yet another LAPD officer, Rafael Pérez, after learning that he has been stealing cocaine from the evidence room.
 Poole tails Pérez and watches him shoot a drug dealer but Poole intervenes and shoots Pérez in self-defense.
 Pérez is criminally charged and implicates himself and other officers in various criminal activities.
 Poole is granted his own task force and also prepares to take the stand in Lyga's civil trial where he intends to claim, on the record, that Mack was involved in Wallace's death and that the LAPD is covering it up, but the city settles before the trial commences.
 Lyga is unable to clear his name and Poole is shunned by the LAPD.